Quitory: an app for quitting vaping, ZYN, and smoking

 Is Quitory free?

 The SOS craving intercept is free with no paywall.
-The full 365-day program is available after purchase of standard plans: 9.99 USD per month, 59.99 USD per year (comes with a 7-day free trial), or 149.99 USD for lifetime access.
+The full 365-day program is available after a 7-day free trial (on the Annual Plan), then 9.99 USD per month, 59.99 USD per year, or 149.99 USD for lifetime access.

 Written by: the Quitory team | Last updated: July 2026